Speakers will be notified early-December 2019.

-- Keep the audience in mind: they’re technical, professional, and already smart.
+- Keep the audience in mind: they’re technical and professional.
 They will easily detect a marketing pitch.

 - Be bold and creative in your exploration of a topic.
-Audience members enjoy stories about what went wrong, what went right, how you selected a technique, and the human dynamics of applying a certain BD or marketing approach.
+Audience members enjoy stories about what went wrong, what went right, how you selected a technique, and the human dynamics of applying a certain business development or marketing approach.